vita-epfl/Deep-Visual-Re-Identification-with-Confidence/README.md

-# Rethinking Person Re-Identification with Confidence
+# Deep Visual Re-Identification with Confidence

 ## Get started
 1. `cd` to the folder where you want to download this repo.